 Here are four things to know about Nevada workers’ compensation laws.

-Depending on the nature and extent of an employee’s work-related injuries, the employee may be able to receive one or more of the following workers’ comp benefits.
+Depending on the nature and extent of your work-related injuries, you may be able to receive one or more of the following workers’ comp benefits:

 Under Nevada state law, independent contractors are not considered employees and are therefore not entitled to file for workers’ comp.
-So when independent contractors sustain a workplace injury, they can hire a Nevada attorney and file a traditional civil lawsuit against the employer.4
+So if you are an independent contractor who sustained a workplace injury, you can hire a Nevada attorney and file a traditional civil lawsuit against the employer.4

-Personal injury law firms typically operate by contingency fee.
-This means the personal injury attorney does not get paid until if and when the accident victim gets a settlement.
+Personal injury law firms like mine operate by contingency fee.
+This means I do not get paid until if and when I win you a settlement.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.